OpenZeppelin/openzeppelin-contracts/.changeset/five-poets-mix.md

 'openzeppelin-solidity': patch
 ---

-`TimelockController`: Add the `ProposalSalt` event to emit on operation schedule.
+`TimelockController`: Add the `CallSalt` event to emit on operation schedule.